AliceWonderland/hacktoberfest/README.md

 Celebrate HacktoberFest by getting involved in the Open Source Community.
 Use this project to make your first contribution to an open source project on GitHub.

+Practice making your first Pull Request to a public repository before doing the real thing!

 This is a Public Repository open to all members of the GitHub Community.
 Any member of the community may contribute to this project without being a collaborator.